cockroachdb/docs/src/current/v23.1/security-reference/transport-layer-security.md

 PKI for internode communication within CockroachDB {{ site.data.products.dedicated }} and CockroachDB {{ site.data.products.serverless }} clusters is managed automatically, without the need for any management by the user.
 {{site.data.alerts.end}}

-Certificate authentication for SQL clients is available against CockroachDB {{ site.data.products.dedicated }} clusters.
+Certificate authentication for SQL clients is available for CockroachDB {{ site.data.products.dedicated }} clusters.

-Refer to [Certificate Authentication for SQL Clients in Dedicated Clusters](https://www.cockroachlabs.com/docs/cockroachcloud/client-certs-dedicated) for procedural information on administering and using client certificate authentication.
+Refer to [Certificate Authentication for SQL Clients in CockroachDB Dedicated Clusters](https://www.cockroachlabs.com/docs/cockroachcloud/client-certs-dedicated) for procedural information on administering and using client certificate authentication.

-{{site.data.alerts.callout_info}}
-This feature is in [**limited access**]({% link {{ page.version.version }}/cockroachdb-feature-availability.md %}), and is only available to organizations that choose to opt-in.
-To enroll your organization, contact your Cockroach Labs account team.
-These features are subject to change.
-{{site.data.alerts.end}}

 ## CockroachDB's TLS support and operating modes